80-20-Human-In-The-Loop/Community/README.md

 ## Why This Organization Exists

-### The Story That Changed Everything
+### The AI Coding Tool Revolution

-Recently, AI coding tools became incredibly powerful.
-Claude Code, GitHub Copilot, and Cursor could write entire applications in MINUTES.
+Recently, AI coding tools have become incredibly powerful.
+Claude Code, GitHub Copilot, and Cursor can write entire applications in MINUTES.

 **The tools were like magic.**